theotheu/provisioning/README.md

 `wget -qO- https://raw.githubusercontent.com/theotheu/provisioning/master/run.sh | bash`

-It is tested on Ubuntu 16.04, also works on Ubuntu 14.04.
+It is tested on Ubuntu 18.04.
+Also works on Ubuntu 16.04 and Ubuntu 14.04.

 Iptables is applied in strict mode.
 See `/root/iptables.strict`.
 Use `/root/iptables.minial` for unsecure operations (not recommended).